This article was written by Joel Kestenbaum, OD, and has been vetted by the CovalentCareers team for inclusion in our resource library.

 - Patients (usually a good choice)

-- People off the street (sometimes a good choice).
+- People off the street (sometimes a good choice)

-I was the HR department, payroll administrator, bookkeeper, buyer, owner of the practice and only licensed professional.
 What did I know about hiring?
 There were no courses in professional school on how to run a business or professional practice.

 Today's medical care is changing and evolving very quickly.
 Electronic Medical Records (EMR), insurance requirements of the practice, changes in patient insurance or benefits and changing staff require the team to constantly learn and adapt to changes.